olson-sean-k/wax/README.md

 `--tree` option provided by Nym][nym].
 In most contexts, globs are applied relative to some such working directory.

+### Non-nominal Constraints

+Globs are strictly nominal and do not support any non-nominal constraints.
+It is not possible to directly filter or otherwise select paths or files based on additional metadata (such as a modification timestamp) in a glob expression.
+However, it is possible for user code to query any such metadata for a matching path or effeciently apply such filtering when matching directory trees using [`IteratorExt::filter_tree`].

+For such additional features, including metadata filters and transformations using matched text, see [Nym][nym].

 ### Encoding

 Globs operate exclusively on UTF-8 encoded text.
-However, this encoding is not used for file names and paths on all platforms.
+However, this encoding is not used for paths on all platforms.
 Wax uses the [`CandidatePath`] type to re-encode native paths via lossy conversions that use Unicode replacement codepoints whenever a part of a path cannot be represented as valid UTF-8.
 On some platforms these conversions are always no-ops.
 In practice, most paths can be losslessly encoded in UTF-8, but this means that Wax cannot match some byte sequences.

 ## Stability